unstoppabledomains/dev-docs/domain-distribution-and-management/partner-api-v2/guides/faq.md

 ### Can the Partner API resell the same domains offered on the UD website?

-Yes, you can use the Partner API to resell domains offered for sale on the UD website.
+Yes, you can use the Partner API v2 (Legacy) to resell domains offered for sale on the UD website.
 However, suppose the domain being purchased is above a certain threshold ($10k).
 In that case, you must use a cryptocurrency method instead of Stripe or Paypal as these payment processors often decline more significant transactions.

 ### Are there any limitations to the Partner API account I should know?

-Yes, the Partner API is limited to 60 requests per IP per hour.
+Yes, the Partner API v2 (Legacy) is limited to 60 requests per IP per hour.
 However, this is subject to change in the future.

 ### What happens when a domain is purchased without providing a wallet?